-With 60+ million diabetics (7.1% of India’s adult population) already with diabetes, it’s estimated that the nation is fast becoming the diabetes capital of the world and will have 100+ million diabetics by 2030.
+With 60+ million people with diabetes (7.1 percent of India’s adult population) already with diabetes, it’s estimated that the nation is fast becoming the diabetes capital of the world and will have 100+ million people with diabetes by 2030.
 As a native born in Jammu and Kashmir, I know that we cannot afford to remain ignorant and give into so many misconceptions of what diabetes is.
 It’s more than a health issue; it’s becoming both a mental and social issue to understand.

 Ketoacidosis, retinopathy, neuropathy, nephropathy, cardiovascular issues and feet issues are just some of the potential complications if diabetes isn’t diagnosed, treated in time or treated properly.
 Can we afford to be ignorant and give into misconceptions with the lack of accurate information and prevalence of false media coverage?

-Obesity is already an epidemic, so is a sedentary lifestyle and if we just go by global stats: 90% of diabetics are type 2.
-There is little awareness around Type 2, let alone an understanding of what Type 1 is.
+Obesity is already an epidemic, so is a sedentary lifestyle and if we just go by global stats: 90 percent of people with diabetes are type 2.
+There is little awareness around type 2, let alone an understanding of what type 1 is.

 What people commonly think about diabetes in India…